 Weesapen evokes a process that he terms metaphoring, producing images beyond mundane language and understanding.
 These new works analogize a romance between past and present, exuding feelings of anemoia, referring to the ineffable experience of missing a time that one has never known.
-Weesapen’s paintings do not simply depict the feelings of nostalgia, instead acting as vehicles for entering its abstract effects.

-While emerging with supernatural enigma, these paintings remain intensely current.
+While emerging with supernatural enigma, the paintings remain intensely current.
 In his incandescent works, the artist emulates the backlit illumination of digital screens and employs their red-green-blue (RGB) palettes.
 The Stump of the System, one of his largest works to date, features a light source that appears near spiritual, grasping towards the hazy opening of the comet, and blending the spiritual and scientific through feathered edges and fugitive forms.
 In Comet Fang, somber shades contrast with brilliant whites, propelling the viewer into vivid suspense.

 Weesapen maximizes the gallery’s environment, transforming its glass surfaces and pockets of natural light into beacons of expression.
 Creating intricate systems of meaning, he echoes, reverses, and mirrors text and imagery to form mirages, allusions, and palindromes.
 Fleeting yet meditative, the works form timeless continuums, storing impalpable emotion and memory.